bbodo/otree-exit/README.md

 # OtreeUltTurk

-An ultimatum game implemented in o-Tree prepared for MTurk
+An ultimatum game implemented in o-Tree prepared for MTurk.